 2. Artichoke Extract

 Along with ginger, a study in 2015 showed that artichoke extract can also improve indigestion symptoms.
-Compared to the placebo takers, subjects who took ginger and artichoke extract for four weeks had decreased symptoms of nausea, fullness, pain as well as bloating.
-The study concludes that not only is artichoke extract (and ginger) supplementation safe, it is highly effective at treating functional dyspepsia.
-(12)
+Compared to the placebo takers, subjects who took ginger and artichoke extract for four weeks had decreased symptoms of nausea, fullness, pain and bloating.
+The study concluded that not only is artichoke extract (and ginger) supplementation safe, but it is highly effective at treating functional dyspepsia.

 4. Cut Out Common Food Triggers

 Some of the worst things to consume if you commonly experience dyspepsia include spicy, greasy, fatty and processed foods.
 These foods are not easy on the digestive system and can easily trigger indigestion symptoms.
 Coffee (and other caffeine sources) is another well-known acidic beverage that contributes to dyspepsia.